ganeshsarakadam/resiquant-ai-assignment/DESIGN.md

   - Grouping **fields** by Page.
 - Adding additional appearance themes to the application.
 - **Zoom and panning**: Enable zooming and panning in the document viewer to allow users to validate fields more clearly by inspecting finer details.
-- **Backend extraction service**: Integrate a real extraction service (OCR and ML algorithms) on the backend to detect fields with more accurate bounding box dimensions.

 ### References
 - URL state  - https://medium.com/@roman_j/mastering-state-in-next-js-app-router-with-url-query-parameters-a-practical-guide-03939921d09c
 - Shadcn UI  - https://ui.shadcn.com/docs/components
 - Usage of react-pdf examples - https://codesandbox.io/examples/package/react-pdf
 - Understanding bbox usage in react - https://github.com/alx/react-bounding-box